-ED 240 Technology in Education (3)
+EDUC 1210 Technology in Education (3)

 General and content-area applications of technology for education students is emphasized.
 Terminology, ethical issues, and integration of technology into instruction is included.
 Course requires 6 hours Focused Field Experiences.
 Completed satisfactory background checks and NC Health Forms must be on file for students to complete Focused Field Experiences.
-Pre- or Co-requisite: ED 150 or permission of Director of Teacher Education (Offered every spring.)
+Pre- or co-requisite: EDUC 1111 or consent of Director of Teacher Education (Offered every spring.)

-ED 260 Integrating Health and the Arts (3)
+EDUC 2310 Integrating Health and the Arts (3)

 Students will study health concepts, art, music, creativity, drama, and physical movement to promote the physical, emotional, social, and cognitive development of young children.
 Concepts and activities suitable for use with K-6 students will be presented as an integrated approach to use in the elementary curriculum.
 Course requires 6 hours Focused Field Experiences.
 Completed satisfactory background checks and NC Health Forms must be on file for students to complete Focused Field Experiences.
-Pre- or Co-requisite: ED 150 or permission of Director of Teacher Education (Offered every fall.)
+Pre- or co-requisite: EDUC 1111 or consent of Director of Teacher Education (Offered every fall.)